 Totora is, first and foremost, a building material, and the Uros use it to construct everything from houses to boats to the island itself.

-Yep, you heard right, the island we’re standing on — and its 43 neighbors — are made entirely of cut, dried and packed grass.
+Yep, you heard right, the island we’re standing on—and its 43 neighbors—are made entirely of cut, dried and packed grass.

 But we’ll get to that in a moment.

-After four days of walking the Inca Trail and arriving at Machu Picchu, we took the San Luis bus (most long-distance buses in Peru are nice, late-model double-decker buses) from Cusco down to Puno on the banks of Lake Titicaca.
+After four days of walking the Inca Trail and arriving at Machu Picchu, we took the San Luis bus (most long-distance buses in Peru are nice, late-model double-decker buses) from Cuzco down to Puno on the banks of Lake Titicaca.

 It was a longer travel day (about 8 hours on the bus), but really not that long by Peru standards.